CaptainBertie/DroneGuide/docs/source/Drone Size.rst

 The Drone Frame is mechanical base for everything that happens with a drone.
 It is important to be conscious of the sizing of your frame when buying other components.

 I would recommend to initially get an idea of the size drone you wish to build, and from there specify your electronics.
 Then you should be able to find a frame that fits.
 The frame has three key measurements; prop size, camera size, flight controller size.

+.. tip:: 3D Printing is a great way to make custom additions to your drone frame.